Contents

 General Submission Rules

-Journal of Indonesian Health Policy and Administration is a scientific journal which presents original articles on knowledge and information of research about the latest development in the field of health, especially related to the issue of health policy and administration.
-The articles or manuscripts contained in the Journal of Indonesian Health Policy and Administration include the realm of research, case study, or conceptual.
+- Journal of Indonesian Health Policy and Administration is a scientific journal that publishes original articles presenting research knowledge and information related to the latest developments in the field of health, particularly in health policy and administration.

 The file can be downloaded below.